GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping

-We utilize unified memory for read buffer and reference for providing simplicity and on-demand data locality.
-As the number of filtration operations per batch \editedII{is} determined in \editedII{the} system configuration stage, \editedII{a} read buffer is created in unified memory together with candidate reference indices corresponding to the reads.
-Since the number of candidate reference locations is unknown until seeding, batch size does not limit candidate reference location count, thus there is no predefined value of reference segment count per read. \extra{why we dont use shared memory: Shared memory offers high bandwidth advantages since it is on-chip \cite{nvidia_developer_documentation}.
-The most promising use case in GateKeeper-GPU for shared memory would be for Hamming bitmasks.
-For a read length 100bp and error threshold \textit{e = 1}, the total size of Hamming masks is 84 bytes per thread.
-If maximum number of threads in a block (\textit{i.e. 1024}) are utilized, the shared memory size per block should be 86016 bytes to overcome this operation and this quantity expands drastically with increasing read length and error threshold.
-On the other hand, maximum amount of shared memory per block is 48 KB up to compute capability \textit{7.0x} \cite{nvidia_developer_documentation} which makes using shared memory impractical for this case.
-The only way to make use of shared memory is to decrease the number of threads per block which decrements the number of comparisons per batch and eventually causes an increase in total data transfer time between host and device.}
+We utilize unified memory for the read buffer and the reference for providing simplicity and on-demand data locality.
+As the number of filtration operations per batch is determined in the system configuration stage, a read buffer is created in unified memory together with candidate reference indices corresponding to the reads.
+Since the number of candidate reference locations is unknown until seeding, batch size does not limit candidate reference location count, thus there is no predefined value of reference segment count per read.